DevSDK/devsdk.github.io/_i18n/en/_posts/2023-09-23-how-to-collect-coverage-jest-v8.md

 ---
 layout: post
-title: Jest는 Code Coverage를 어떻게 측정할까?
-(V8)
+title: How to collect coverage with Jest (V8)
 date:   2023-09-23 00:00:01
 categories: development
 comments: true